mahmoud-mosaad/backpack-fields/README.md

 cp .\vendor\mahmoud-mosaad\backpack-fields\src\resources\views\crud\fields .\resources\views\vendor\backpack\crud\fields\
 ```

-**Step 2.** Uninstall this package.
-Since it only provides fields and you're no longer using those files, it makes no sense to have the package installed:
+**Uninstall this package.** Since it only provides fields you already published and you're no longer using those files, it makes no sense to have the package installed:
 ```bash
 composer remove mahmoud-mosaad/backpack-fields
 ```

 ## Credits

-- [Mahmoud Mosaad][link-author] - Author;
+- [Mahmoud Mosaad][link-author] - Author

 ## License